Parva (film): Soundtrack

 The music of the film was composed and the lyrics written by Hamsalekha.
 It was earlier rumored that singer Lata Mangeshkar would sing a song in the film.
 However, it turned out to be a mere gossip.
+The Music Magazine wrote "Compared to Sandhyaraga, Hamsageete or even Upasane, the songs here do not make a huge impression.
+Hamsalekha is best at wit and street language, and while Parva has some interesting patches, a classical dance and music-oriented film like this perhaps calls for a different set of skills".